 - Published on 1965

-Track 13 on “Rubber Soul“
+- Track 13 on “Rubber Soul“

 About “If I Needed Someone”

-It was written by George Harrison and recorded on October 16 and October 18, 1965, the basic track being recorded right after sessions for Day Tripper.
+“If I Needed Someone” was written by George Harrison and recorded on October 16 and October 18, 1965, the basic track being recorded right after sessions for “Day Tripper“.

 The song was heavily influenced by the music of The Byrds.
-Reportedly, Harrison sent an acetate of the song to Roger McGuinn on which he had written, “This is for Jim because the riff in "If I Needed Someone" was based on McGuinn’s riff in "The Bells of Rhymney.”
+Reportedly, Harrison sent an acetate of the song to Roger McGuinn on which he had written, “This is for Jim because the riff in ‘If I Needed Someone’ was based on McGuinn’s riff in The Bells of Rhymney.”

 The song as recorded by the Beatles is in the key of A mixolydian, switching to B minor during the breaks.
 The verses are heavily harmonized, with George Harrison taking the lead line on the first two lines, and John Lennon and Paul McCartney singing above him throughout on each subsequent verse.
 Harrison sings the break solo, but double tracked in the studio with himself as was customary during the period the Beatles recorded “Rubber Soul“.

 “If I Needed Someone” was the only Harrison composition played during any of the Beatles’ tours; The Quiet Beatle otherwise only sang covers onstage.
 “If I Needed Someone” is included in the Beatles’ Tokyo concerts in July 1966.
 It was also performed on the Beatles’ very last concert in Candlestick Park on August 29, 1966.
 It is suspected, but not confirmed, that “If I Needed Someone” was performed at every Beatles concert in 1966.